Vimalsuresh93/BellyBox/README.md

 node server.js
 ```

-You will see a message "Database Connected" in REPL terminal after successful connection with the database.Make sure you see the message in REPL terminal before going further steps.
+You will see a message "Database Connected" in terminal after successful connection with the database.Make sure you see the message in REPL terminal before going further steps.
 **>**Now our Front-end and Back-End is ready!now lets get into our application!!

-HOW TO USE THIS APPLICATION
+# HOW TO USE THIS APPLICATION

->Go to browser and enter url "localhost:4200"(which is angular's default port number);
+**>**Go to browser and enter url "localhost:4200"(which is angular's default port number);
->Now you will see  Home page;
+**>**Now you will see  Home page;
->In the home page you will see two buttons in the centre "Lets get started" & "want to know about me".
+**>**In the home page you will see two buttons in the centre "Lets get started" & "want to know about me".
->By pressing "Lets get started "it will guide you to a gateway page.By pressing "want to know about me" it will direct to about page where you can know more about the application.
+**>**By pressing "Lets get started "it will guide you to a gateway page.By pressing "want to know about me" it will direct to about page where you can know more about the application.
->In the gatewaypage you will see 6 modules.they are
+**>**In the gatewaypage you will see 6 modules.they are

 	1:Want to Share Food?(Donor page)
 	2:Want to Eat?(Eater page)
 	3:Want to be a hero?(Hero)
 	4:Want to Donate Food for Charity?(Charity page)
 	5:Are you a shelter home?(Shelter Home Zone)
 	6:Contact Admin

-SIGNUP&LOGIN PROCEDURE
+## SIGNUP&LOGIN PROCEDURE

->Every user should be signed up to use each modules and to be part different modules user should be signed up differently.signing up to a module cant give access to other modules.
+**>**Every user should be signed up to use each modules and to be part different modules user should be signed up differently.signing up to a module cant give access to other modules.
 for eg( user who signed up for donor module cant use eater module unless user is signed up to eater module).
->After successfull signing up the page will be redirected to the login page then it will redirected to the main page of different module.
+**>**After successfull signing up the page will be redirected to the login page then it will redirected to the main page of different module.
->For logouting a logout button will arrive in the navbar after successful loging.
+**>**For logouting a logout button will arrive in the navbar after successful loging.
->Since i have used JWT(JASON WEB TOKEN) method for secure signup and login, any unauthorized action can make make your token expire and your access will be blocked.user should finish the
+**>**Since i have used JWT(JASON WEB TOKEN) method for secure signup and login, any unauthorized action can make make your token expire and your access will be blocked.user should finish the
 session within 1 hr because i have set token expiration time to 1 hr and dont refresh in between the session it will erase the token and you will lose your access.To know more about my token method
 please read the detail in packages and method section given below.

-LETS KNOW MORE ABOUT THESE MODULES
+# LETS KNOW MORE ABOUT THESE MODULES

 1:WANT TO SHARE FOOD?